 Step Two – Line the Drawers

-Next, I began lining the drawers with Con-Tact Paper.
-To do this, I just measured the length and width of the drawers and cut the Con-Tact Paper to size.
+Next, I began lining the drawers with Con-Tact drawer liners.
+To do this, I just measured the length and width of the drawers and cut the liner to size.
 This part was really easy, and it’s totally okay if it’s not perfect.
-Once you put all your stuff back in the drawers, you’ll barely see the Con-Tact Paper anyway.
+Once you put all your stuff back in the drawers, you’ll barely see the liners anyway.
 As long as it’s protecting the bottom of the drawer, you’re good.
 I do highly recommend lining your bathroom drawers, especially if you have a lot of makeup/beauty products like me.
 I already found one stain inside one of the drawers that could have easily been prevented if I had done this sooner.

 Step Three – Organize